-On 30 September 2023, the Group entered into an agreement with certain existing shareholders with a independent third parties to the Group to dispose 7.7893% equity interest of Lingchuang Yigu with a cash consideration of RMB52,500,000.
-The Group involved 2.2255% equity interests for a cash consideration of RMB15,000,000 in this transaction ("2nd Disposal").
-The consideration was not yet received as of 31 December 2023.
+On 30 September 2023, the Group and certain existing shareholders entered into an agreement with an independent third party to dispose of an aggregate of 7.79% equity interest of Lingchuang Yigu for a cash consideration of RMB52,500,000.
+According to the agreement, the Group disposed of 2.23% equity interests at a cash consideration of RMB15,000,000 in this transaction ("2nd Disposal").
+The consideration has been received on 26 March 2024.

-On 7 November 2023, a existing shareholders Lingchuang Yigu disposal of share capital of RMB552,000 of Lingchuang Yigu to a new investor ("3rd Disposal") and new investor for the new registered capital of RMB1,432,000 ("2nd Capital Contribution"), which diluted the Group equity interest from 2.25% to 2.01%.
+On 7 November 2023, a shareholder of Lingchuang Yigu disposed of share capital of RMB552,000 to new investors ("3rd Disposal"), independent third parties to the Group, and agreed for the extra capital contribution for the new registered capital of RMB881,000 ("2nd Capital Contribution"), which diluted the Group equity interest from 2.25% to 2.01%.

-Upon completion of the above transaction, the Group holds 2.01% of equity interest in Lingchuang Yigu.
+Upon completion of the above transactions in 2023, the Group holds 2.01% of equity interest in Lingchuang Yigu.

-(d) The above mentioned investments are not held for trading, instead, they are held for long-term strategic purposes.
+- (d) On 3 June 2024, the Group entered into an agreement with two independent third parties to the Group to acquire 1% equity interests of Yuanyu Dingcheng for a cash consideration of RMB3,000,000.
+The completion date of acquisition was on 3 June 2024. - (e) The above mentioned investments are not held for trading, instead, they are held for long-term strategic purposes.
 The directors of the Company have elected to designate these investments in equity instruments as at FVTOCI as they believe that recognising short-term fluctuations in these investments' fair value in profit or loss would not be consistent with the Group's strategy of holding these investments for long-term purposes and realising their performance potential in the long run.